One of the most fundamental chart types is the bar chart, and one of your most useful tools when it comes to exploring and understanding your data.

 Histograms are a close cousin to bar charts that depict frequency values.
 While a bar chart’s primary variable is categorical in nature, a histogram’s primary variable is continuous and numeric.
 The bars in a histogram are typically placed right next to each other to emphasize this continuous nature: bar charts usually have some space between bars to emphasize the categorical nature of the primary variable.

 For bar charts that depict summary statistics, the line chart is the closest relative.
 Like the relationship from the bar chart to a histogram, a line chart’s primary variable is typically continuous and numeric, emphasized by the continuous line between points.
+Shading the region between the line and a zero baseline generates an area chart, which can be thought of as a combination of the bar chart and line chart.

 Bar charts can be extended when we introduce a second categorical variable to divide each of the groups in the original categorical variable.
 If the bar values depict group frequencies, the second categorical variable can divide each bar’s count into subgroups.
 Applied to the original bars, this results in a stacked bar chart, seen on the left in the figure below.
 Alternatively, if we move the different subgroups’ bars to the baseline, the resulting chart type is the grouped bar chart, seen on the right.
 We also use the grouped bar chart when we compute statistical summary measures across levels of two categorical variables.